 Enrichment Funds Requests

-- For use by students actively participating in BRMA programming
+- Funds are for use by students actively participating in BRMA programming.

-- Used to fund “enrichment” needs such as summer camp tuition, lesson/class fees, sport participation fees, mental health counseling, or for the purchase of equipment for sports, music, arts or other activity participation.
-Other potential uses may be approved by on a case-by-case basis.
+- Funds are used to fund “enrichment” needs such as summer camp tuition, lesson/class fees, sport participation fees, or for the purchase of equipment for sports, music, arts or other activity participation.

 Travel Permission Forms